CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ### DHCP Relay for IPv4 in an EVPN Symmetric Environment without MLAG

-In EVPN symmetric environments without MLAG, the VLAN interface (SVI) IPv4 address is typically unique on each leaf switch, which does not require RFC 3527 configuration.
+In multi-tenant EVPN symmetric environments without MLAG, the VLAN interface (SVI) IPv4 address is typically unique on each leaf switch, which does not require RFC 3527 configuration.

 The following example: